iandryrmro/Court/README.md

 [![MIT License](https://img.shields.io/github/last-commit/iandryrmro/court)](https://github.com/iandryrmro/Court)
 [![GPLv3 License](https://img.shields.io/github/languages/top/iandryrmro/court)](https://github.com/iandryrmro/Court)

 **Court** is a brand new mobile app in development.
-The latter is made for teens who are looking for people that shares the same interest as them and want to discuss/debate about those.
+It is made for teens who are looking for people that shares the same interest as them and want to discuss/debate about those.

 ## 📷 Screenshots
 Here's some screenshots of **Court**.